eym3n/spam-detector/README.md

 ### ML Model

-For more information on the model used in this application, please refer to the Jupyter Notebook in this repository: [[Spam Classificatioa machine learning application that detects spam emailsn Model](https://github.com/eym3n/spam-classification)]
+For more information on the model used in this application, please refer to the Jupyter Notebook in this repository: [[Spam Classification](https://github.com/eym3n/spam-classification)]

 ## Getting Started